ASHFAQPATWARI/Option-selection-grid/README.md

 HOW TO USE IT

 After including the angular.js file, add the gridDirective.js file and load the gridDirective.css file.
-And inject the gridDirective module into your application module.
+And inject the gridDirective module into your application module like this:

-eg. '''angular.module("yourApp", ['OptionsGrid']);'''
+'''
+    angular.module("yourApp", ['OptionsGrid']);

+'''
 You can keep the background image wherever suitable for you and change the background url in the gridDirective.css file (line 77).

 '''